Course ID: 163264

-The programme provides the opportunity to study a BSc top-up that covers core areas of computing and information technology.
-These being networking and security, advanced database development and advanced web development.
-The curriculum is designed to provide a structured and cohesive focus on the core areas along with the advanced aspects of how the different areas integrate to create systems using current technologies.
-The additional options also allow you to tailor the BSc top-up to your own interests and chosen career path.
+This one year, full-time programme will cover the core areas of computing and information technology of networking and security, advanced database development and advanced web development.
+The curriculum is designed to provide a structured focus on the core areas, along with the advanced aspects of how the different areas integrate to create systems using current technologies.
+You'll have the opportunity to chooose additional options to tailor the BSc Top-Up to your own interests and chosen career path.

-The programme will enhance vocationally relevant professional skills, through specific modules, activities within certain modules and the generic opportunity to undertake applied study.
-Technical and academic skills are embedded in the modules allowing you to emerge from the programme with an updated skill set that you can use to market yourself with employers and the opportunity to move into further study if you wish to.
+The programme will enhance your professional skills through specific modules and activities and the opportunity to undertake applied study.
+Technical and academic skills are embedded in the modules, ensuring you emerge from the programme with an updated skill set which will enhance your employment prospects.
+Alternatively, you will have the option to move into further study.